chasiubun/Obsidian/2. GM Tools/5eTools Compendium & Rules/compendium/bestiary/beast/brown-bear.md

 aliases: ["Brown Bear"]
 ---
 # Brown Bear
 *Source: Monster Manual p.
-319, Tales from the Yawning Portal.
+319, Tales from the Yawning Portal, Mythic Odysseys of Theros.
 Available in the SRD and the Basic Rules.*

 ```ad-statblock
 title: Brown Bear